 - 1. In a ticket, an engineer should be set, but not in the standard field engineer (in the top part of the ticket) but for another reason, e.g. to send an info e-mail to this engineer.
 Another use case for an engineer list would be an ACF where the next engineer in a process pipeline can be selected. - 2.
-On a customer page, another customer should be set i na data field, e.g., because the two customers work in a common project. - 3.
+On a customer page, the responsible engineer should be set. - 3.
 On a customer page, the resources/assets which are in use at this customer's site should be registered.
 A similar list can also be very helpful in an incident ticket where the resource/asset which caused the problem is linked.